Last Updated on February 12, 2022 by Laura

 The following resources can help you get started as you consider advocating for your school library program:

 Lance, K.C. & Kachel, D.E.
 (2018).
 Why school librarians matter: What years of research tell us.
 Phi Delta Kappan, 99 (7), 15-20

 American Association of School Librarians.
 2018.
 National School Library Standards for Learners, School Librarians, and School Libraries.
 Chicago: ALA

 Are you ready to dive deeper into school library advocacy?
 This online, on demand school library advocacy PD will help you become a more confident and effective school librarian.
 Learn why advocating for your school library program is important and get some ideas to help you in your advocacy efforts.

 Sign up for my weekly email newsletter and I will send you this professional development session absolutely free!
-CLICK HERE to start learning now!
+Start learning today!